hanx316/axios-vue/README.md

     },
   },
 })
-// If both two ways are used, methods in options will override.
+// If both two ways are used, methods in options will override those outer fns.
 // Actually, the four functions above will be set by default in this plugin.
 ```